eloots/Pi-Akka-Cluster/README.md

     - curl
 - Clone the project on your laptop

+## Preparing your laptop for a _Raspberry-Pi based Akka Cluster_ workshop

+Detailed instructions can be found [here](Hypriot-OS-Course-Preparation-Instructions.md).

 ## Building your own 5-node Raspberry-Pi based Akka Cluster

 If you want to build your own physical cluster, you may want to have a look at the BOM [here](images/BOM.md).